vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/home.md

 - Type: `string | false`
 - Default: `'Hello'`

-Title, won't display if it is set to `false`
+Title, won’t display if it is set to `false`

 ### heroImage